Senths02/portfolio/src/content/watch-party-data.md

 - The host's ability to change the watch party name
 - Everyone's ability to change their display name

->Without a waiting area, user's would go directly to the streaming area.
+>Without a waiting area, users would go directly to the streaming area.

 They could then invite people and change their preferences anytime during the watch party, without having to leave.
 <br>